Practical work with model architecture in Engee

 -

-To create a system model hierarchy;
+To create a hierarchy of the system model;

 -

-To reuse and distribute modules between projects;
+For reuse and distribution of modules between projects;

 -